gslab-econ/gslab_python/gslab_scons/README.md

 ## Notes on release.py

-Make a release from an SCons directory by running the following from the command line within the directory of interest:
+Make a release from an SCons directory by running the following from the command line within the directory of interest (e.g. `gslab-econ/template/paper_slides`):

 ```sh
 python -m gslab_scons.release version=<version name here>